 And so my journey to assist those in a CoFounder partnership began.
 I interviewed multiple CoFounders in all stages of business, all kinds of industries, and who came from all walks of life.
 I learned that many were silently struggling with concerns and issues that couldn’t be brought to light for fear of the backlash from spooked investors, unpredictable employees, uninterested friends/family, and their already fragile partners.
 I spoke with lawyers, accountants, mediators, venture capitalists, you name it; people who knew and had seen the dark underbelly of the world where partnerships went bad and who mirrored my opinion that the strength of the CoFounder partnership had a direct effect on the strength of a business.

-With all this under my belt, this blog was started and The CoFounder’s Handbook was written.
-The blog is a collection of insights, musings, cautions and suggestions that come from not just my experiences but also from those with whom I have interviewed.
-The book is a guide to assist those looking for the right partner, who want to build a strong existing partnership and those who want to mend issues that may threaten their businesses.
-Both the blog and the book are stepping stones for future tools and programs that will aim to foster strong alliances between entrepreneurs on the quest to bring their dreams into reality.
+With all this under my belt, The CoFounder’s Handbook was written.
+The book is a collection of insights, musings, cautions and suggestions that come from not just my experiences but also from those with whom I have interviewed.
+It is a guide to assist those looking for the right partner, who want to build a strong existing partnership, and those who want to mend issues that may threaten their businesses.
+The book is a stepping stone for future tools and programs that will aim to foster strong alliances between entrepreneurs on the quest to bring their dreams into reality.